Ulala (Space Channel 5): Film and television

-Ulala was to appear in a Space Channel 5 television show for MTV, where she would host a computer animated news report program with several other Space Channel 5 cast members.
+Ulala was to appear in a Space Channel 5 television show for MTV, where she would host an animated news report program with several other Space Channel 5 cast members.
 However, the show was canceled and only a promotional commercial of the pilot episode was released.
 Columbia Pictures also had plans to create a Space Channel 5 movie, but development did not proceed.

 Ulala makes a handful of appearances in the animated series Hi-sCoool!
 SeHa Girls.
 During a lesson set in Space Channel 5, Ulala appears to help the Sega Hard Girls defeat the Morolians and rescue their friends.
 She later appears in the final episode to wish the girls farewell at their graduation.

 In 2022, Sega announced on Twitter that they would be developing a movie, alongside Picturestart, based on the first two Space Channel 5 video games, following the success of the first two Sonic the Hedgehog films.

 Promotional material

 Dancers depicting Ulala were featured at the E3 2000 event to promote Space Channel 5.
-Ulala also appeared in a CG form at the 2000 and 2006 MTV Music Awards to present the award for Best Dance Video.
+Ulala also appeared in a CG form at the 2000 MTV Music Awards to present the award for Best Dance Video.
 Sega organized an Ulala look-alike contest during the early 2000s, where people were given the opportunity to win $500 and a Dreamcast if their Ulala cosplay was deemed the best.
 Ulala was portrayed in this contest by Kelly Preston.
 Sega received a request from PG&E to use Ulala on a sanitary napkin advertisement.
 Several Space Channel 5 and Ulala-themed promotional material made an appearance in the 2001 film Josie and the Pussycats as a way to promote both the game and character.
 She additionally made a brief cameo appearance at The Game Show Awards in 2021.

 Merchandise

 Ulala has been featured in a variety of highly collectible merchandise upon her debut, including a dress-up magnet.
 She has also received multiple figurines, including two Figmas from the Good Smile Company, each one having a different outfit based on the first and second games.
-Palisades Toys released a line of Space Channel 5 figures in 2001, five of which were based on Ulala and her in-game outfits, one of which coming with a limited edition lunchbox.
+Palisades Toys released a line of Space Channel 5 figures in 2001, six of which were based on Ulala and her in-game outfits, one of which coming with a limited edition lunchbox.